 E7 Activity.
-P32 used general technique (was technique of): E55 Type at the Battle of Agincourt (E7), the English archers used object of type long bow (E55) (Curry, 2015)
+P32 used general technique (was technique of): E55 Type

-This property associates an instance of E7 Activity to an instance of E55 Type, which defines used in an instance of E7 Activity, when the specific instance is either unknown or not of interest, such as use of "a hammer".
+This property associates an instance of E7 Activity to an instance of E55 Type, which classifies an instance of E70 Thing used in an instance of E7 Activity, when the specific instance is either unknown or not of interest, such as use of "a hammer".